-Without the security of the criterion of clear and distinct perception, Descartes's rejection of the dream argument is implausible.
+Without the security of the criterion of clear and distinct perception, Descartes's solution to the problem raised by the dream argument is implausible.

 Similarly, if one rejects Descartes's arguments for the existence and goodness of God, the dream doubt is not so easily eliminable.